What Does It Mean to Transfer a Prescription?

 Pharmacies dispense medications.

-- You transfer the prescription to a new pharmacy i.e. You want to use a new pharmacy so you tell your existing pharmacy (where your prescription record is currently held) to send it to the new pharmacy.
+You tell your existing pharmacy (where your prescription record is currently held) to send the prescription to a different pharmacy.

 How To Transfer a Prescription to a New Pharmacy

-- Your name, date of birth and any other information they need to identify you
+- Name, date of birth and other information needed to identify you.

-- The name of the prescriptions you would like to transfer
+- Name of the medications you would like to transfer

-- The pharmacy where you are filling the prescription currently
+- Pharmacy where you are filling the prescription currently

 How Long Does a Prescription Transfer Take?